 The Iceland campervan experience

-Overall, I found my experience with Go Campers to be very good.
+Overall, I found my experience hiring a campervan with Go Campers Iceland to be very good.
 I was impressed at the quality of the campervan including the cleanliness and equipment included.
 It’s great how the vehicle is full of fuel when you pick it up so it means you can start your adventure straight away.
 For me having the campervan really made my Iceland trip a very special and memorable one.

 The best thing was being able to stop off at every beautiful spot on Iceland’s Ring Road.
 We didn’t need to worry about where we were going to eat or sleep.
 Simply enjoy the moment and the beauty that I will always remember as ICELAND.